lbogdan/ramblings/kubernetes-kubeadm-adventure/README.md

 ```

 > **Note**
-> Although not best practice,I'll be running all commands as the `root` user, for convenience sake.
+> Although not best practice, I'll be running all commands as the `root` user.

 ## Initial Server Setup